thikimyen-nguyen/project-exam-1/README.md

 - A recipes page which shows first 10 posts as thumbnails and a View More button to show more posts.
 - A specific recipe page which displayd detail content with a modal on the image view.
 - An About page and a Contact page with Javascript for form validation.
-- The content is stored opn Wordpress as Headless CMS.
+- The content is stored on Wordpress as Headless CMS.
 - The site is built with pure HTML, CSS, and Javascript and fetching data from Wordpress REST API.
 - Conducting usibility tests via Hotjar for Interaction Design
 - Following strictly the principles for WCAG guidelines, content management and SEO